tomasherceg/dotvvm-docs/Pages/control-development-code-only-controls.md

 Building code-only controls is more difficult, but they can do much more things.
 All controls built-in DotVVM are implemented as code-only controls.

-If you want to learn about how to write contols in DotVVM, we encourage you to look in the [GitHub](https://github.com/riganti/dotvvm) repository how the built-in controls are implemented.
+If you want to learn about how to write controls in DotVVM, we encourage you to look in the [GitHub](https://github.com/riganti/dotvvm) repository how the built-in controls are implemented.

 ### Control Registration